 If you’re already a fan of hot sauce or spicy cuisines, great: Filling your plate with hot-pepper–containing foods is among the top home remedies for headaches.
 “Hot peppers (chilies) contain a substance known as capsaicin, which is a natural ingredient found in many topical pain-relief creams and ointments,” says Friedman.
 “Capsaicin has the ability to decrease substance-P, a chemical messenger that carries a signal to the brain that it translates as pain.”
 When you effectively block the messenger, he explains, you block the pain too.

 Season your food with oregano

-This wonderful culinary herb also has impressive medicinal properties—including pain relief, according to Dr. Anderson.
+This wonderful culinary herb may also have impressive medicinal properties—including pain relief, according to Anderson.
 “If you’re not a fan of the flavor, you can use oregano oil in a diffuser, or you can put a few drops on a tissue and hold the tissue to your nose,” she says.
-You can also combine oregano oil with a carrier oil and apply it to the temples, Dr. Anderson adds.
+You can also combine oregano oil with a carrier oil and apply it to the temples, Anderson adds.
 Learn more about the impressive health benefits of oregano oil.

 Eat some cherries

 Friedman explains that cherries help reduce inflammation in the body by neutralizing some of the free radicals that we’re exposed to in our environment.
 “Anthocyanins, a type of bioflavonoid that gives cherries their deep red color, have anti-inflammatory properties similar to those in aspirin,” he says.
 Eating a dozen cherries may help relieve a headache and also help remedy joint pain and ease PMS symptoms, too, says Friedman.
 Here are more antioxidant-rich fruits you should be eating.